 Don’t be surprised if you see fast trains passing through: the Florence-Rome railway direct train passes through, but cannot be accessed.
 If you like watching trains, then seeing this high-speed service – as well as freight trains – could be of interest to you.

 The station is mainly used by the numerous commuters who call Nomentana home.
-However, it could be useful for your trip to Rome if you’ve booked an Airbnb in the area, thanks to trains running from here to Fiumicino Airport (every 15 minutes in peak time).
+However, it could be useful for your trip to Rome if you’ve booked an apartment in the area, thanks to trains running from here to Fiumicino Airport (every 15 minutes in peak time).

 Prenestina

-Prenestina station was originally built in 1887 in what was then countryside.
-The building that is now used for the railway station was constructed in 1936 and was designed by architect Paolo Perilli.
-In 2008, the functional structure underwent much reconstruction to modernize the station for contemporary use.
+Prenestina Train Station was originally built in 1887 in what was then countryside.
+The building that is now used for the railway station dates from 1936 and was designed by architect Paolo Perilli.

-With its four tracks, Prenestina railway station sits at the junction between the Rome-Pescara line and the Rome-Naples high-speed line.
+With its four tracks, Prenestina Train Station sits at the junction between the Rome-Pescara line and the Rome-Naples high-speed line.
 The first two tracks are for local trains on the FL2 line, while tracks 3 and 4 are used for regional services.
-From here you can reach places like Tivoli (famed for its gardens), Mandela and Avezzano.
-There’s also a bus service to Pescara, as well as nearby urban bus stops.

 Casilina

 Until 1941, Casilina was known as Rome Mandrione station.
-Later, the station was closed to the public on the 13th December 2003 due to lack of passengers; at this point, it had already stopped a number of its train services.
+Later, the station was closed to the public on the 13th December 2003 due to lack of passengers.
+At this point, it had already stopped a number of its train services.

 San Pietro

-Once a countryside station, San Pietro was actually a popular location for directors and filmmakers.
+Once a countryside station, San Pietro Train Station was actually a popular location for directors and filmmakers.
 Many famous actors have shot scenes at the formerly picturesque train station.
-At this point, it was something of a secondary station, with the majority of passengers being pilgrims to the Vatican City.

-Later, in the 1990s, the station underwent much reconstruction.
-The number of tracks increased, tripling from two to six, with new railway lines connecting the papal destination to cities such as Pisa.
 So passengers looking to get directly to the Vatican without having to stay nearby can easily reach via San Pietro, traveling from other Rome stations such as Ostiense and Termini.
 FR3 and FR5 commuter lines also pass through.

 The station famously has a short single track that connects right into the Vatican City.
 Named the Vatican Railway, this opened in 1934 and holds the accolade for being the world’s shortest national railway system.